How can colon hydrotherapy nourish your soul?

 Various colon cleansing practices have been used since ancient times.
 Developed on the premise that accumulated waste breaks down and becomes toxic, irrigating the colon aims to restore the natural, healthy function of the colon.

 Colon hydrotherapy differs from an enema, which involves evacuating just the lower colon with one infusion of water and may be performed at home.
-By contrast, colon hydrotherapy uses specialised equipment to cleanse a larger portion of the bowel multiple times and must be administered by a certified colon hydrotherapist.
+By contrast, colon hydrotherapy uses specialised equipment to cleanse a larger portion of the bowel multiple times and must be administered by a colon hydrotherapist with sufficient experience, appropriate certification or additional qualifications such as medical, naturopathy or other anatomy and physiology based courses of study.

 Colon hydrotherapy does not come without risks.
-It is crucial to choose an experienced certified colon hydrotherapist who is affiliated with a professional organisation, such as the Association of Registered Colon Hydrotherapists, Australasian Register of Colon Hydrotherapists (ARCH), or the International Association for Colon Hydrotherapy.
-These organisations provide certifications and are committed to upholding best practices and maintaining high safety standards.
+It is crucial to choose an experienced colon hydrotherapist who is affiliated with a professional organisation and has suitable qualifications, such as the intermediate or advanced training with the International Association for Colon Hydrotherapy, have completed an apprenticeship with a reputable colon hydrotherapist or worked alongside suitably qualified practitioners.
+Finding a practitioner who upholds best practices and maintains high safety standards is vital.

 Benefits of colon hydrotherapy